aws/aws-advanced-python-wrapper/docs/development-guide/LoadablePlugins.md

 - measure execution time
 - and more

-The Aws Advanced Python Driver has several built-in plugins; you can [see the list here](/docs/using-the-python-driver/UsingThePythonDriver.md#list-of-available-plugins).
+The AWS Advanced Python Driver has several built-in plugins; you can [see the list here](/docs/using-the-python-driver/UsingThePythonDriver.md#list-of-available-plugins).

 ## Available Services